On bulk deviations for the local behavior of random interlacements

 \n To this end, we consider $Y$ an independent Poisson variable with parameter $\beta_1\,{\rm cap}(B)$, where $\beta_1 > \beta$, as well as $\wh{Z}_\ell$, $\ell \ge 1$, i.i.d. $P_{\ov{e}_B}$-distributed (that is, distributed as the simple random walk with initial distribution, $\ov{e}_B$), and independent of $Y$.
 Then (with hopefully obvious notation), $(\sum_{1 \le \ell \le Y} \,L_x (\wt{Z}_\ell))_{x \in B^R}$ is stochastically dominated by $(\sum_{1 \le \ell \le Y} L_x(\wh{Z}_\ell))_{x \in B^R}$, which itself is stochastically dominated by the restriction to $B^R$ of the field of occupation times of random interlacements at level $\beta_1$, i.e.~$(L^{\beta_1}_x)_{x \in B^R}$.
 Thus, by the monotonocity of $F$, we find that (using stochastic domination in the second inequality)

 \n Since $\beta_1 > \beta$, the last probability tends to $1$ as $L$ goes to infinity.
 Hence, the left member of (\ref{2.62}) is at most $\theta(\beta_1)$.
-Letting $\beta_1$ decrease to $\beta$ yields (\ref{2.62}) in view of the continuity of $\theta$, see (\ref{2.1}) iv).
+Letting $\beta_1$ decrease to $\beta$ yields (\ref{2.62}) in view of the continuity of $\theta$, see below (\ref{2.1}).

 We will now prove that

 \n We consider $\beta_0 \le \beta$ and $Y$ an independent Poisson variable with parameter $\beta_0 \, {\rm cap}(B)$.
 By the monotonicity of the non-negative function $F$ we find (see (\ref{2.48}) for notation):